martimbrandao/navmesh_explanations/README.md

 ## Objective

 Given the shortest path A between a start and goal location on a navigation mesh, this package computes an explanation for why the shortest path is A instead of B (provided by the user).
+The explanation is in the form of a set changes to polygon terrain-types that make B optimal.

 ## Citation